toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 - Implementations SHOULD support sending of PackedAssert messages.
-  It is out of scope of this specification for which conditions, such as data-triggered asserts or Assert Timer (AT) expiry based asserts, or under which conditions (such as high load) an implementation will send PackedAsserts instead of Asserts.
+  It is out of scope of this specification for which conditions, such as data-triggered asserts or Assert Timer (AT) expiry-triggered asserts, or under which conditions (such as high load) an implementation will send PackedAsserts instead of Asserts.

 - Implementations are expected to specify in documentation and/or management interfaces (such as a YANG model), which PackedAssert message formats they can send and under which conditions they will send them.

-- Implementations SHOULD be able to indicate to the operator (such as through a YANG model) how many Assert and PackedAssert messages were sent/received and how many assert records where sent/received.
+- Implementations SHOULD be able to indicate to the operator (such as through a YANG model) how many Assert and PackedAssert messages were sent/received and how many assert records were sent/received.

 - Implementations that introduce support for PackedAsserts after support for Asserts SHOULD support configuration that disables PackedAssert operations.

+- A configuration option SHOULD be available to disable PackedAssert operations.
+  Implementations that introduce support for assert packing from day one of their {{RFC7761}} implementation MAY omit this configuration option.

 When a PIM router has an assert record ready to send according to
 {{RFC7761}}, it calls one of the following functions: